top of page

 Short cap top model - for the non-European country market

-Günter Wagner was producing short cap top models for 100 series for some the non-European country market.
-According to Pelikan Schreibgeräte, the lineup were as follows (cap/sleeve);
+Shortly after starting fountain pen production, Günter Wagner produced the short cap top models for some non-European country market.
+According to Pelikan Schreibgeräte, the initial lineup were as follows (cap/sleeve);

 • black / green (standard)